Pickled Red Onions (30 Minutes!)

 - Sandwiches and wraps: Add pickled red onions to sandwiches and wraps such as avocado caprese sandwich, steak sandwich, grilled chicken sandwich, arayes or roast beef sliders.

-- And many more dishes: Pickled red onions go well with rice dishes such as Middle Eastern chicken and rice, one pot tomato rice and even mujadara.
+- And many more dishes: Pickled red onions go well with rice dishes such as Middle Eastern chicken and rice, salmon rice bowls and hashweh.

 Storage